serverless/serverless/docs/providers/kubeless/cli-reference/deploy.md

 ## Options
 - `--noDeploy` or `-n` Skips the deployment steps and leaves artifacts in the `.serverless` directory.
 - `--verbose` or `-v` Shows all stack events during deployment, and display any Stack Output.
-- `--function` or `-f` The name of the function which should be updated.
 - `--package` or `-p` The path of a previously packaged deployment to get deployed (skips packaging step).
 - `--function` or `-f` Invoke `deploy function` (see above).
 Convenience shortcut - cannot be used with `--package`.